 - Planning and organizing his/her work in his/her own creative ways

 - Working on a number of things at a time

 - Searching for alternative solutions to problems beyond those normally considered

 - Discussing real problems and looking at real solutions

 Learns best from:

-- Time to plan and organize his/her work
+- Opportunity to plan and pursue his/her own interests